Carl Katter

-Carl Robert Katter (born 12 January 1978) is a member of the Australian Labor Party (ALP) and was that party's candidate for the seat of Higgins for the 2016 federal election.
+Carl Robert Katter (born 12 January 1978) is an Australian political activist who was the Labor Party's candidate for the seat of Higgins in the 2016 federal election.
 Katter is also known for having been involved in the push for LGBT rights during his political career.

 Early years and background

 Carl Katter was born in Brisbane, Queensland, and grew up in the north of the state including Charters Towers.
 His parents were federal MP Bob Katter Sr. and Joy Katter, and he is a member of a pioneering Queensland family.
 Katter came out as gay at the age of 18.
 Growing up gay in rural North Queensland, he felt he often experienced negative attitudes from some of those in his community that existed towards gay people at the time.

 Bob Katter Sr, Carl's father, who died when Carl was 12 years old, was a member of the Australian Parliament representing the federal electorate of Kennedy.
 The younger Katter was heavily influenced by his father's labour and trade unionist politics, and by his father's belief in equality for people of all races.